 An impound account is a savings account held by your mortgage bank to pay your property tax and insurance bills when they come due.

-During the insurance process, many home buyers ask us to explain the seemingly intimidating topic of impound accounts; in fact, it is a very simple savings vehicle to help you budget and keep out of trouble.
+During the homeowners insurance process, many home buyers ask us to explain the seemingly intimidating topic of impound accounts; in fact, it is a very simple savings vehicle to help you budget and keep out of trouble.
 If you have any questions about the home buying process and need assistance with explanations, it is always our pleasure to help home buyers.
 Although we’d love to provide insurance for your home, there is never any obligation and in fact, you don’t even have to ask for a quote and we’ll be happy to help explain the process!